dohliam/pingyam-rb/README.md

-# pingyam.rb - Cantonese romanization conversion in Ruby
+# pingyam-rb - Cantonese romanization conversion in Ruby

-This repo contains a Ruby library and example conversion tool that makes use of the open-licensed [Pingyam Database](https://github.com/kfcd/pingyam) to convert between 11 different Cantonese romanization systems and variants.
+This repository contains a Ruby library and example conversion tool that makes use of the open-licensed [Pingyam Database](https://github.com/kfcd/pingyam) to convert between 11 different Cantonese romanization systems and variants.

 * [1 Features](#features)
 * [2 Included romanization systems](#included-romanization-systems)